Rashaad Penny Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 Matchup vs. Detroit

-- In his lone career matchups, Penny recorded zero rushing yards versus the Lions, 66.5 fewer than his over/under in Sunday's game.
+- Penny finished with zero rushing yards in his one career matchup against the Lions, 66.5 fewer yards than his over/under in Sunday's game.

-- Penny did not have a touchdown run in that game against the Lions.
+- Penny did not have a touchdown run in that matchup against the Lions.

-- In terms of defending against the run, the Lions are 27th in the NFL, conceding 127.3 yards per game.
+- The Lions have the NFL's 27th-ranked defense against the run, giving up 127.3 yards per game.

-- This year the Lions have allowed 16 rushing TDs.
-They are ranked 23rd in the NFL in that category.
+- This season the Lions have conceded 16 rushing TDs.
+They are ranked 23rd in the league in that category.

 Recent Performances

-- In last week's matchup with the Bears, Penny ran for 135 yards on 17 carries (averaging 7.9 yards per attempt) while scoring one touchdown on the ground.
+- Last week against the Bears, Penny ran for 135 yards on 17 carries (averaging 7.9 yards per attempt) while scoring one touchdown.

-- In his last three games, Penny has 311 rushing yards on 44 carries (103.7 yards per game), with three touchdowns.
+- Penny has rushed for 311 yards on 44 carries (103.7 yards per game) with three touchdowns on the ground over his last three games.

 Penny's Seattle Teammates